wangyueya/yywang/_news/announcement_2.md

 ---
 layout: post
-title: I will be a RA at ENVR HKUST supervised by Prof. Alexis K H LAU.
+title:  I was a RA at ENVR HKUST supervised by Prof. Alexis K H LAU.
 date:   2022-04-21
+description: from CUHK to HKUST
+tags: experience
+categories: news
 inline: false
 ---

-Prof. [Alexis K H LAU](https://envr.ust.hk/our-division/people/faculty-staff/alau.html) is my co-superviser.
-I will do ...
+Prof. [Alexis K H LAU](https://envr.ust.hk/our-division/people/faculty-staff/alau.html) is my co-supervisor.
+I will research on the data fusion and AI model for the environmental data during these 4 months.

 [//]: # (***)